Climate change in India: Heat waves

-Impacts on migration
+Climate displacement

 Around seven million people are projected to be displaced due to, among other factors, submersion of parts of Mumbai and Chennai, if global temperatures were to rise by 2 °C (3.6 °F).

 By the year 2050, India is expected to witness a significant increase in climate-related displacement, with around 45 million people compelled to migrate from their homes due to climate disasters.
 This number is three times higher than the current count of individuals being displaced because of extreme weather events.
-According to the State of India's Environment-2022 report, India ranks as the fourth worst-affected country globally in terms of climate change-induced migration, with over three million people forced to abandon their residences in the year 2020-2021.
-These statistics emphasize the escalating impact of climate change on migration patterns within the country.
+According to the State of India's Environment-2022 report, India ranks as the fourth worst-affected country globally in terms of climate change-induced migration, with over three million people forced to abandon their residences in the year 2020–2021.
+Furthermore, according to the Internal Displacement Monitoring Centre's Global Report on External Displacement, in 2024 India recorded 5.4 million internal displacements, the highest in South Asia.
+These statistics emphasise the escalating consequences of climate change on migration patterns within the country.

-Villagers in India's North Eastern state of Meghalaya are also concerned that rising sea levels will submerge neighboring low-lying Bangladesh, resulting in an influx of refugees into Meghalaya which has few resources to handle such a situation.
+Villagers in India's North Eastern state of Meghalaya are also concerned that rising sea levels will submerge neighbouring low-lying Bangladesh, resulting in an influx of refugees into Meghalaya which has few resources to handle such a situation.